arturbdr/spring-boot-protobuf-serialization/README.md

 ### How to start locally
 - Requirements: You need to have both JDK and Protobuf compiler installed.
 - Both projects contains a .proto file that need to be compiled by the protobuf compiler.
-To generate a respective .java class from this file type `mvn protobuf:compile` in the pom of any one of the projects.
+Both projects also contains a plugin to generate a respective .java class from by the proto file.
+Just type `mvn protobuf:compile` in the pom of any one of the projects.

 ### PR/Issues/Doubt
 - Feel free to sugest improvements and/or ask doubts or point issues